cdap-guides/cdap-etl-guide/README.rst

 - |StreamToImpala|_ This application makes the events ingested in a CDAP Stream queryable through Impala.

-.. |RealtimeKafkaToHBase| replace:: **Real-time Kafka to HBase:**
+.. |RealtimeJMSToStream| replace:: **Real-time JMS to Stream:**
-.. _RealtimeKafkaToHBase: RealtimeKafkaToHBase
+.. _RealtimeJMSToStream: RealtimeJMSToStream

-- |RealtimeKafkaToHBase|_ With this application, we will fetch messages from Kafka in real time and write to an HBase Table.
+- |RealtimeJMSToStream|_ In this application, we will read messages from a JMS producer in real time and write to a CDAP Stream.

+.. |RealtimeKafkaToTPFSAvro| replace:: **Real-time Kafka to TPFS Avro:**
+.. _RealtimeKafkaToTPFSAvro: RealtimeKafkaToTPFSAvro

+- |RealtimeKafkaToTPFSAvro|_ This application fetches messages from Kafka in real time and writes to Time-PartitionedFileSets in Avro format.

 .. |RealtimeTwitterToHBase| replace:: **Real-time Twitter to HBase:**
 .. _RealtimeTwitterToHBase: RealtimeTwitterToHBase

 - |RealtimeTwitterToHBase|_ In this application, we will read Tweets from Twitter in real time and write to an HBase Table.

-.. |RealtimeJMSToStream| replace:: **Real-time JMS to Stream:**
-.. _RealtimeJMSToStream: RealtimeJMSToStream

-- |RealtimeJMSToStream|_ In this application, we will read messages from a JMS producer in real time and write to a CDAP Stream.

 What You Will Need